-Why Marriages Fail: Invalidation (Part 2)
+Why Marriages Fail: Negative Interpretations (Part 3)

 Why do marriages fail?
 While the answers to that question are many, and often complex, there is a growing body of research suggesting there are four risk factors that can hinder a relationship and increase a couple’s likelihood of marital failure.